moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_counterparty.md

    -H "Accept-Encoding: gzip"
 ```

 > Response 200(application/json).
-The result is a JSON representation of the Contractor with the specified id.
+The result is a JSON representation of the Counterparty with the specified id.

 ```json
 {